casonye/lexicon/class_1_command_line_git.md

-pwd : show me where I am in the hierarchy cd : change directory ls : list the contents of the folder cd .. : change directory to where I was before mkdir : make a new directory touch : create a new file within a directory cat : return the contents of a file
+pwd : show me where I am in the hierarchy cd : change directory ls : list the contents of the folder cd .. : change directory to desktop mkdir : make a new directory touch : create a new file within a directory cat : return the contents of a file